TB Support: Lin Young Kyi Self-Help Group

 Multi-drug-resistant-TB (MDR-TB) may develop when patients are unable to complete their treatment course, if they are prescribed the wrong treatments, or if the supply of drugs is not available.
 MDR-TB can then be spread from person-to-person.
 While drug-sensitive, TB can be cured with a six-month course of antibiotics.
 MDR-TB requires 24 months of highly toxic and costly medicines and injections.

-MOTHER AND CHILD HEALTHCARE
+MATERNAL AND CHILD HEALTHCARE

 Daw Ma Ma U provides a range of critical services to the township’s mothers and children.
 She supplies nutritional supplements including eggs from her chickens, mushrooms grown on-site, beans purchased locally, and rice.
 The group also distributes medication donated by hospitals in Yangon that are vital to the prevention of infection.